JMMP-Group/GO-novf/README.md

 envelopes that are used in GOSI10.

-As explained in Appendix C of [Bruciaferri et al. 2024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023MS003893), the envelopes are smoothed for with an iterative algorithm that ensures that the slope parameter is smaller than multiple user defined threshold $r_{max}$.
+As explained in Appendix C of [Bruciaferri et al. 2024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023MS003893), the envelopes are smoothed for with an iterative algorithm that ensures that the slope parameter is smaller than multiple user defined threshold $r_{max}$. test